 Product Landing Page

 represents the page where the user can perform the following actions: purchasing a discounted product or subscribing to the offer.
 In marketing, this is called Post Click Page.
-The difference between PDP and PLP are the following: PDP has Navigation Menu and Footer.
-PLP has less volume, but it contains the title that matches the ad text, a button, or a link that calls for action (subscription or purchase).
+The difference between PDP and PLP is that PDP has a Navigation Menu and Footer.
+PLP has less volume but contains a title that matches the ad text, a button, or a link that calls for action (subscription or purchase).
 One of the indicators that the user is on PLP is a list of so-called success stories.

 Product Listing Page

-represents the list of products belonging to the same category or keyword search.
+represents the list of products in the same category.

 Product Overview Page

-represents the list of products that belong to the same category or subcategory.
+represents the list of products in the same category or subcategory.

 Register